vinaysheelsagar/ConvSDXL/README.md

 image = convsdxl.get_image(prompt, negative_prompt="NEGATIVE PROMPT HERE")
 ~~~

+## To save the image as you get it:
-## Simply provide a path to save it as well:
+Simply provide a path to save it
 ~~~
 image = convsdxl.get_image(prompt, image_dir="IMAGE PATH")
 ~~~